creativenull/creativenull.dev/content/posts/15-wrapping-up-2025.md

 2025 has been an interesting year for me.
 It feels like the slowest year of my life, with plenty of ups and downs.

 Starting with the personal side: I’ve been working on getting a new house fixed up so I can move in.
-I lived in an apartment for the past decade and finally decided—after securing the funds—to build a house.
+I lived in an apartment for the past decade and finally decided - after securing the funds - to build a house.
 Granted, it’s not technically my house but my parents’, and I wasn’t interested in it at the beginning.
 I’m still not particularly interested, but I had to step up due to disagreements between my parents and the contractor.